Los Angeles Defective Seat Belt Lawyer

 - Intestinal Injury

 When seat belt failure/defect occurs in an accident and results in injury to a person, a victim has a legal right to seek compensation for their loss, pain and suffering through a legal claim.
-If you, or someone you love, have been the victim of injuries caused or exacerbated by a potentially defective seat belt, please contact Injury Justice LLP, where an experienced Attorney Inna Demin, will fight for your rights and get the best result possible under the circumstances.
+If you, or someone you love, have been the victim of injuries caused or exacerbated by a potentially defective seat belt, call a Los Angeles personal injury lawyer at our office, where an experienced Attorney Inna Demin, will fight for your rights and get the best result possible under the circumstances.
+Contact our law firm at 310-734-7974 to review your case.